 \

 \

 \

-{\bf Abstract.} {\it A relation between $\frac{1}{2}$-derivations of Lie algebras and transposed Poisson algebras was established.
-Some non-trivial transposed Poisson algebras with a certain Lie algebra (Witt algebra, algebra $\mathcal{W}(a,-1)$, thin Lie algebra and solvable Lie algebra with abelian nilpotent radical) were constructed.
-In particular, we constructed an example of the transposed Poisson algebra with associative and Lie parts isomorphic to the Laurent polynomials and the Witt algebra.
-On the other side, it was proven that there are no non-trivial transposed Poisson algebras with Lie algebra part isomorphic to a semisimple finite-dimensional algebra, a simple finite-dimensional superalgebra, the Virasoro algebra, $N=1$ and $N=2$ superconformal algebras, or a semisimple finite-dimensional $n$-Lie algebra.}
+{\bf Abstract.} {\it A relation between $\frac{1}{2}$-derivations of Lie algebras and transposed Poisson algebras has been established.
+Some non-trivial transposed Poisson algebras with a certain Lie algebra (Witt algebra, the algebra $\mathcal{W}(a,-1)$, the thin Lie algebra and a solvable Lie algebra with abelian nilpotent radical) have been done.
+In particular, we have developed an example of the transposed Poisson algebra with associative and Lie parts isomorphic to the Laurent polynomials and the Witt algebra.
+On the other side, it has been proved that there are no non-trivial transposed Poisson algebras with a Lie algebra part isomorphic to a semisimple finite-dimensional algebra, a simple finite-dimensional superalgebra, the Virasoro algebra, $N=1$ and $N=2$ superconformal algebras, or a semisimple finite-dimensional $n$-Lie algebra.}

 \

 {\bf Keywords}: {\it $\delta$-derivation, Lie algebra, transposed Poisson algebra, Witt algebra, Virasoro algebra.}

 \